Sweet shortbreads and cookies tied up in stacks with yellow and red bows

 Which schools participate in this practice?

-“The best advice I've received is to understand that a school does not define a person,” Trustin said.
-“The only person that should define yourself is you.
+If Trustin could leave you with any parting words about your college admission journey, let them be this: “The best advice I've received is to understand that a school does not define a person,” Trustin said.
+“The only person that should define you is yourself.
 Even if you don't get into your ‘dream school,’ live your life without abandon, to its fullest, while helping the world and humanity as much as possible.
 Don't let a few people's opinions take that away from you.”

-Looking for more information about college admission?
-Explore all our articles and advice now!
+Looking for more great advice about admission and getting into a great school?
+Explore all our College Admission articles and advice now!

 Like what you’re reading?